jdeyton/forge-keeper/src/py-drone/README.md

 ## How to Deploy

+This container requires use of serial devices, a feature that is not supported by Docker Swarm.
+Thus we must use docker-compose, where secrets also have limited support.

+### Build

+Go to the `docker` directory and do the following:

+- Create `pip.conf` with the necessary info to read packages from your PyPI.
+- Run: `docker build --network=host -t forge-drone .`

-### Configuration
+### Configure

-Create a `py-drone.conf` JSON file containing a single object with the below nested properties/objects:
+Create a `/etc/py-drone.conf` JSON file containing a single object with the below nested properties/objects:

 * **port:** The serial port, e.g., `/dev/tty(ACM|S|USB)[0-3]`.
 * **rate:** The modulating rate (bauds), commonly `9600`.
 This must match the